emcparland/sulfurtraits/ocean_microbiomics_results/README.md

 ## The dataset

 The dataset we are working with is the 34,000+ genomes (refs, sags, and mags) from the ocean microbiomics database v1.
+We have determined that we'll be filtering this dataset to genomes that are 75% complete our above, so we are working with about 16,000 genomes now.

 ## The scripts